 The Embody, on the other hand. also has a high back, but it’s not adjustable, but it was designed to fit most people.
 And it has a slimmer profile that follows the shape of the spine.
 So there won’t be any pinching feeling on the soldiers.

-So for the backrest, I’d say it’s a tie.
-I’d love to combine the back fit innovation and the Embody’s slimmer profile with the adjustable lumbar support of the Gesture.
+So for the backrest, it’s a tie.
+To combine the back fit innovation and the Embody’s slimmer profile with the adjustable lumbar support of the Gesture.

-But for the seat cushion, I find the Steel Case Gesture more comfortable.
+But for the seat cushion, the Steel Case Gesture more comfortable.
 There can be a pinching feeling on the buttocks for some with the Embody.

 In terms of weight capacity, it’s a clear win for the Steel Case Gesture.
 It has a weight capacity of 400 lbs.
 And the Embody, albeit it seems to have more reliable and durable construction, has a weight capacity that’s a little behind the Steel Case at 300 lbs.

 In terms of adjustability and ergonomics, the Embody seems to be lacking a few points.
 Aside from its lack of adjustable lumbar support and seat height, the armrests are also non-adjustable – both the arm depth and the arm pivot.

 But it has some pretty good features that made up for it.

 The recline function is just something to love.
 It’s a lot like the Herman Miller Aeron.
 The armrest also goes down as you recline the chair, which makes it pretty comfortable.
 And you can also do a smooth rocking motion with the Embody.
 And that’s something that’s not that comfortable with the Gesture.

 The armrests of the Steel Case Gesture are very adjustable.
 Its armrests are four ways adjustable so that it can provide great arm and shoulder support.